Skip to main content

 An attending Radiologist in Massachusetts General Hospital, Boston, Professor Maher returned to Ireland and developed the new Department of Radiology, UCC.
 The Department was founded in recognition of the pivotal role Radiology/Medical Imaging now plays in medical diagnosis and patient management.
 The Medical School at UCC acknowledged that it is imperative that Radiology/Medical Imaging should be integrated into the Undergraduate Medical Curriculum and that the presence of academic Radiologists was consummate with UCC’s research strategy which is aligned with Government policies including the Strategy for Science Technology and Innovation (SSTI) and Building Ireland’s Smart Economy.

-Dr. Owen O’Connor was appointed as Senior Lecturer in Radiology at UCC in 2012.
+Dr. Owen O’Connor was appointed as Senior Lecturer in Radiology at UCC in 2012 and continued in that role until November 2022.

 Mission and Goals